lat9nq/s3-seed-finder/README.md

 - Updating a [leanny.github.io/splat3seedchecker](https://leanny.github.io/splat3seedchecker/#/) database backup

 Additionally, the GTK+ frontend can:
-- Displaying seeds for individual gear items
+- Display seeds for individual gear items
 - Display translations for gear items in the supported languages
 - Display gear abilities when the gear item has them